 Which States Have the Highest Unemployment?

 The national unemployment rate gives you one number.
-It does not give you 4.5 percentage points of variation underneath it.
-District of Columbia sits at 6.7%.
-Hawaii sits at 2.2%.
+It does not give you 4.0 percentage points of variation underneath it.
+District of Columbia sits at 6.2%.
+South Dakota sits at 2.2%.
 Same economy, same month, different country.

-California (5.5%) and New Jersey (5.4%) round out the highest.
-The national average is 4.1% with a median of 4.3%.
-27 states currently exceed that average.
+California (5.3%) and Delaware (5.3%) round out the highest.
+The national average is 4.1% with a median of 4.2%.
+26 states currently exceed that average.
 What's interesting is how the unemployment map overlaps with other forms of household distress.
 American Default Research publishes state-level distress scores that capture this intersection.
-The American Distress Index reads 64.4 (Elevated) nationally, but the state-level picture is where the pattern gets sharper.
+The American Distress Index reads 44.6 (Typical) nationally.
+On average, its inputs sit higher than in 45% of their own quarterly histories since 2005.
+The state-level picture is where the pattern gets sharper.

 At a Glance

-The American Distress Index reads 64.4 (Elevated).
-State unemployment feeds the ADI through two channels: the national-level Labor Market component (8.4% of the composite ADI) and the state-level Labor Market component (15% of each State ADI score).
+The American Distress Index reads 44.6 (Typical).
+On average, its inputs sit higher than in 45% of their own quarterly histories since 2005.
+Unemployment feeds the distress data through two channels: the national unemployment rate and initial jobless claims are the two inputs to the ADI's Labor domain, and unemployment is also the state-level Labor domain in the State Distress Index.
 States with persistently elevated unemployment also tend to show higher delinquency rates, higher credit card default rates, and elevated SNAP enrollment, creating compounding distress.
-The State ADI rankings analysis maps how these intersecting pressures cluster geographically.
+The State Distress Rankings page maps how these intersecting pressures cluster geographically.

 Which 15 States Have the Highest Unemployment?